-ES had five heavily instrumented towers (ES-1 to ES-5), with a total of 30 Sonics, 17 HOBO® weather stations and 17 Local Energy-balance Measurements Stations (LEMS), Doppler Light Detection and Ranging (LiDAR) instruments with hemispherical scanners.
-A fiber optic Distributed Temperature Sensing (DTS) system was used to measure the temperature variation along a 2 km track of the slope at 1 m agl.
+ES had five heavily instrumented towers (ES-1 to ES-5), with a total of 30 Sonics, 17 Local Energy-balance Measurements Stations (LEMS), Doppler Light Detection and Ranging (LiDAR) instruments with hemispherical scanners.
+A fiber optic Distributed Temperature Sensing (DTS) system was used to measure the temperature variation along a 2 km track of the slope at 1 m AGL.
 In-house developed hot-film combo probes measured turbulence down to Kolmogorov scales (Kit et al. 2010), and a FLIR® IR camera, facing uphill measured spatial and temporal response of surface temperatures important for model validation, an observation impracticable with point sensors.
+A line of 17 HOBO® automatic temperature dataloggers was deployed along a East-West cross section over the southern profile of Granite Mountain.

 The Playa site featured unique instrumentation for finest scales of turbulence, employing a near surface flux Richardson number hot-wire probe, thus complementing the ES-2 combo probe that measured similar quantities at 6 m.
 The ground-based measurements were supplemented by frequent tethered balloon soundings at the Playa and Sagebrush sites, a microwave radiometer profiler (MWRP) for vertical profiles of temperature and humidity up to 10 km, infrared gas analyzers (fluxes) and Krypton Hygrometers (water vapor fluctuations).